ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 ## Discussion 💡🗣️

-Imagine you're working with a retail client that wants to improve customer experience and boost sales by leveraging their transactional data.
+Imagine you're working with a retail client, shop smart, that wants to improve customer experience and boost sales by leveraging their transactional data.

 How would you initiate a conversation with them about the potential of unsupervised learning, and how would you explain its value to their business in simple, impactful terms?